 To convert Netflow traces into human-readable format, you will need to install the flow-tools package.
 For example, on Ubuntu/Debian, run sudo apt-get install flow-tools, on other systems download and install ftp://ftp.eng.oar.net/pub/flow-tools/flow-tools-0.66.tar.gz.
 In rare cases (e.g., if you’re using your home machine and messed up your Ubuntu setup), when installing flow-tools, some dependencies/kernel problems may arise, and the solution is to reinstall Ubuntu completely (in VM, for example).
 After installing, update & upgrade the kernel and then repair broken packages (look up how to do so).
 Other possible errors (such as package reconfiguration) can be resolved using online help.
 Then, to convert the file to human-readable format, you can run the following command:

-~: > zcat ./ft-v05.2005-11-26.001500+0000.gz | flow-cat | flow-export -f2
+~: > zcat ./ft-v05.2005-11-26.001500+0000.gz | flow-cat | flow-export -f2 > netflowOutput.txt

+Please investigate and answer the following questions in your report:

 1. From a machine within UIUC, perform a traceroute to a machine at IBM.
-Give the IP address of the first hop router which connects to UIUC.
-This is the router where the flow trace file was collected.
+Give the IP address of the first hop router (Which is not in UIUC or UI AS) which connects to UIUC.

-2. What fraction of traffic is BitTorrent traffic (ports 6881-6999), and what fraction is web request (port 80) traffic?
+2. What fraction of traffic is BitTorrent traffic (ports 6881-6999), and what fraction is web request (port 80) traffic (consider both source and destination ports)?

 3. Plot a CDF of flow lengths measured in number of bytes per connection, and again in terms of number of packets per connection.